zopefoundation/RestrictedPython/docs/idea.rst

 Web frameworks and Content Management Systems (CMS) want to offer their users a maximum extendability and that if possible through the web (TTW).
 This also means to have permissions to add functionallity via a Python Script.

-From the point of IT Secruity and safty there should be additional preventive measures taken to ensure integrity of the application and the server itself.
+From the point of IT Secuity and safety there should be additional preventive measures taken to ensure integrity of the application and the server itself.

 RestrictedPython did chose a way to define a safe subset of the python programming laguage.
 This is a common approach for securing a programming language.
 The `Ada Ravenscar profil`_ is a well known example of such an approach.

-Defining a secure subset of the language did work, by restricting the `EBNF`_ elements and explicite allow or disallow language features.
+Defining a secure subset of the language did work, by restricting the `EBNF`_ elements and explicitly allow or disallow language features.
-As the power of a programming language came from its core library and implemented third party libraries, the call of those modules and methods must have an additional check and restricting.
+As the power of a programming language came from its core library and implemented third party libraries, the call of those modules and methods must have an additional check and restriction.
 RestricedPython did generally disallow calls to any library that is not explicit whitelisted.

 As Python is a scripting language that is executed by an interpreter.